-- Dirt between the diaphragm and the seat in the by-pass regulator when using a by-pass regulator. - Dirt between the plunger and the nozzle seat. - Leak in the plumbing connections. - Leak in the pre-heater assembly (damaged or missing o ring). - Fuel pre-heater switch is off.
+- Dirt between the diaphragm and the seat in the by-pass regulator. - Dirt between the plunger and the nozzle seat. - · Leak in the plumbing connections. - · Leak in the pre-heater assembly (damaged or missing o ring). - Fuel pre-heater switch is off.